zergcore/zergcore/README.md

 ### Hi there 👋

+- 👋 Hi, I’m @zergcore, a Software Engineer and Fullstack Developer from Venezuela.
+- 👀 I’m interested in python, R, machine learning, AI.
+- 🌱 I’m currently learning Django and Azure, but I know about Python, Flask, Javascrip, Typescript, React, Next, Angular, Node, Laravel, PHP, Bootstrap, Tailwind, CSS and SCSS.
+Sometime before I coded using R, Java, C++, ionic, and Vuejs.
+- 💞️ I’m looking to collaborate on projects, new ideas, startups.
+- 📫 How to reach me: find me in reddit as zergdeveloper, in telegram as zergcore, and my email is zergcoredev@gmail.com.

 <!--
 **zergcore/zergcore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.